jeyakatsa/Altair----Minimal-Light-Client-Prototype/README.md

 #### Important:
+`git pull` Teku Build Reference repo consistently to stay up-to-date.

-*Do Not Use* Teku Build Reference *verbatim* as its dependencies are consistently being refactored/reorganized thus will create an infinite loop of issues for your build.
+*Do Not Use* reference *verbatim* as its dependencies are consistently being refactored/reorganized thus will create an infinite loop of issues for your build.

 Being creative (adding your own ingredients to the recipe of this prototype) is extremely important.

 ### Tools Needed: